Thesis

 - Author Interpretation

-- Avoid “Stacking” - multiple citations/summarizations without current author’s interpretations.
+- Avoid “Stacking” - multiple citations/summarizations without the current author’s interpretations.

 - Plagiarism check